ExpressLRS/Docs/docs/software/mavlink.md

 ## Configuring ELRS TX & RX for MAVLink

-1. Turn on both the RX and TX, and ensure they connect properly
+1. Turn on both the RX and TX, and ensure they connect properly.

 1. In ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
 This configures the RX to output MAVLink protocol on the UART. (this change might not be reflected, proceed)